harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 2. Upon page load, and after a user gesture (such as clicking a "Sign In" button), the relying party calls `navigator.credentials.get` with a `PublicKeyCredentialRequestOptions` object and `mediation: ”immediate”`.
 They may also include `password: true` in the request.
 3. The browser checks the local authenticators for any local credentials.
 Ideally, this would be near-instantaneous.
 4. If there are no local credentials
-   1. The browser throws a `NotFoundError` to the relying party.
+   1. The browser throws a `NotAllowedError` to the relying party.
    2. The relying party asks the user for more details (e.g. email address)
    3. The relying party shows the alternative authentication mechanisms such as a password form, SMS OTP, or the WebAuthn hybrid flow.
 They can also offer to create a passwordless account if the user details are not in their system.
 5. Otherwise (if there are local credentials):